A guide to divorce settlements

 While it is expected that both parties should always attempt to maximise their own earnings (so as to not be reliant on their partner), it may have been the case that one party was unable to do so because of a medical condition or childcare needs.

-The ability to work or not is huge when deciding how much of a split is assets should be made.
+The ability to work or not is of importance when deciding how the assets should be divided.
 If the court deems that a spouse was unable to work due to the reasons we’ve listed, they are likely to receive more in the settlement than a partner who simply decided not to work.